BYU College of Family, Home and Social Sciences: In the news

 In 2016, research from family life professor Sarah M. Coyne found that Disney Princess culture magnifies stereotypes in young girls.
 Family life professor Larry Nelson lead a study that found that individuals who use problematic media (violent video games, gambling, pornography) become more withdrawn over the course of a year.
 Family life professor Sarah M. Coyne found that children who frequently engage with superhero culture are more likely to be physically and relationally aggressive one year later.

 In 2017, School of Family Life assistant professor Alex Jensen revealed that the perception of favoritism may have more effect on a child-parent relationship than was previously considered.

-In 2018 Kevin Shafer, sociology professor co-authored a study on how today's dads spend more time, provide more care and are more loving toward their kids than ever before.
-Family life professor, and now current dean, Laura Padilla-Walker published her research suggesting that when it comes to your teens, one vague and generic conversation about sex is not enough.

-In 2019 Adam Rogers, professor of family life, found that many adolescents do not have the cognitive skills and resources to competently deal with the challenging aspects of relationships.
+In 2019, Adam Rogers, professor of family life, found that many adolescents do not have the cognitive skills and resources to competently deal with the challenging aspects of relationships.
 Erin K. Holmes, Jeremy B. Yorgason, E. Jeffrey Hill & David B. Allsop collaborated on research implicating that better relationships with your partner come when both partners feeling empowered and exhibit trust, especially in the financial process.
 Matt Easton, the college valedictorian, came out as homosexual during his valedictory address to the college.
 Study was done by Laura Padilla-Walker, Daye Son, and Larry J. Nelson investigating different profiles of helicopter parenting in conjunction with parental psychological control and parental warmth.
 Researchers at BYU found that how individuals perceive the space (too crowded or too spread out) in their homes has more of an effect on family functioning than actual characteristics, such as the size of the house or number of bedrooms.
 BYU economics professor Arden Pope collaborated in research that showed significant human health benefits when air quality is better than the current national ambient air quality standard.
 Research led by Sarah Coyne, a professor of family life at Brigham Young University, found that the amount of time spent on social media is not directly increasing anxiety or depression in teenagers.